- In extensive Fiori testing, the first thing we observed is how slow the interface is.

 What is the Fiori Cloud

 The Fiori Cloud is one of those strange artifacts that SAP brought out a while ago.
-The Fiori Cloud is a bit confusing because Fiori is just a UI, so you can’t have just a UI that is in the cloud.
+The Fiori Cloud is confusing because Fiori is just a UI, so you can’t have just a UI in the cloud.
 It has to be connected to an application layer and a database.

 However, what the Fiori Cloud really is, is an online demonstration of Fiori with S/4HANA.
-Upon investigating this, we found something peculiar, which is related to Fiori’s Cloud’s speed, which is the topic of this article.
+Upon investigating this, we found something peculiar about Fiori’s Cloud’s speed, which is this article’s topic.

 Poking Around The Fiori Cloud